 The study authors explained that – this ice is a critical target for science and exploration: It affects modern geomorphology, is expected to preserve a record of climate history, influences the planet’s habitability, and may be a potential resource for future exploration.

 Mars has a really dry appearance.
-But astonishingly about 33% of the planet holds shallow ground ice.
-Though questions like how thick it is, how its layers look like, and how pure it is – are yet to be discovered, it still is a huge step forward.
+But astonishingly, about 33% of the planet holds shallow ground ice.
+Though questions like how thick it is, how its layers look, and how pure it is – are yet to be discovered, it is still a huge step forward.

 According to the scientists – “the scarps are sharply defined and nearly straight, up to (about 3.7 miles) long, and face slightly east of poleward.”

 One of the scarps was quite interesting.
-With a number of boulders fallen out due to the retreat of the ice, the scientists were able to compare before-and-after images.
+With a number of boulders falling out due to the ice retreat, the scientists could compare before-and-after images.
 They could calculate the rate at which the ice was shrinking back.
 The calculated result was around a few millimeters every summer.
 Snow or frost that fell on that planet is being held responsible for being recrystallized, forming those ice deposits.
 The procedure is quite the same for the glaciers on Earth.

-The study authors explained it as, “This interpretation is consistent with the high ice content and the mantling appearance of the host unit.”
+The study authors explained it: “This interpretation is consistent with the high ice content and the mantling appearance of the host unit.”

 Tiny, prehistoric samples of air are often trapped inside the Air pockets in the ice.
 Information can be traced by analyzing that air.
 Scientists have their fingers crossed to find some of these inside the Martian ice samples excavated by erosion.

-The authors have explained it as, “These shallow depths make the ice sheets potentially accessible to future exploration and the scarps present cross-sections of these ices that record past episodes of ice deposition on Mars.”
+The authors have explained it: “These shallow depths make the ice sheets potentially accessible to future exploration and the scarps present cross-sections of these ices that record past episodes of ice deposition on Mars.”